ahmdmohamedd/neural-style-transfer/README.md

 ## Repository Details
 - **Notebook File:** `neural_style_transfer.ipynb`
-- The system is set to run for **epoch 0 only** due to hardware limitations.
+- The system ran for **epoch 0 only** due to hardware limitations.
 Users can adjust the `epochs` parameter for more iterations if their system allows.

 ## How It Works
 1. Preprocesses the input content and style images.